Indeed, your home is one of your most valuable assets that gives you comfort after a long tiring day.

 The cover for structure can be computed by any of the following methods:

-- Reinstatement value: It is calculated on the basis of the built-up area and total construction cost.
+- Reinstatement value: You calculate on the basis of the built-up area and total construction cost.

 - Agreed value: It comprises the area of the land and the total cost of the house.